 - Avoid tobacco use

-If you have any questions about your oral health call our dentist at 706-322-0651 as soon as an oral health problem arises.
+If you have any questions or concerns about your oral health, call our office at 706-322-0651.
 At Midtown Dental Care we believe that taking care of your oral health is an investment in your overall health.

 Cold Sore Treatment